u-blox/ubxlib/README.md

 # Structure of `ubxlib`
 The APIs for each type of u-blox module can be found in the relevant directory (e.g. [cell](/cell) for cellular modules and [ble](/ble)/[wifi](/wifi) for BLE/Wi-Fi modules).
 The [common](/common) directory contains APIs and 'helper' modules that are shared by u-blox modules, most importantly the [device](/common/device) API, the [network](/common/network) API and the [sockets](/common/sockets) API.
 All APIs are documented in the API header files.

 Examples demonstrating the use of the APIs can be found in the [example](/example) directory.
+If you are using Zephyr or the u-blox [XPLR-IOT-1 platform](https://www.u-blox.com/en/product/xplr-iot-1) you will find examples that are very simple to install and use in https://github.com/u-blox/ubxlib_examples_xplr_iot.

 Each API includes a `test` sub-directory containing the tests for that API which you may compile and run if you wish.